tijptjik/ascension/S06/rules.md

 ### Violence : Attempting Murder

 Once you've cleared sufficient doubt which House has a particular Character you'd want to damage, you can send in one of your assassins to take them out.
-The purpose of killing off characters is to prevent them from scoring any more points for their house - or simply out of spite.
+The purpose of killing off characters is (1) to prevent them from scoring any more points for their house, (2) to claim the bounty award which goes up to 240 points.

 * Each week you're given a single opportunity to order _one_ of your characters to attempt to kill another player's character.
 * You send them on a mission by selecting the target House, and the target Character.